databrickslabs/overwatch/docs/overwatch_docs/content/UserGuide/Getting Started.md

 ### Environment Setup
 There are some basic environment configuration steps that need to be enabled to allow Overwatch to do its job.

-These activities include things like [enabling Audit Logs](https://docs.databricks.com/administration-guide/account-settings/audit-logs.html) (**at least one cluster in the workspace should have audit logs enabled!**), setting up security (as desired), etc. The setup activities are slightly different depending on your cloud provider, currently Overwatch can operate on [**aws**]({{%relref "EnvironmentSetup/AWS.md"%}}) and [**azure**]({{%relref "EnvironmentSetup/Azure.md"%}}).
+These activities include things like [enabling Audit Logs](https://docs.databricks.com/administration-guide/account-settings/audit-logs.html), setting up security (as desired), etc. The setup activities are slightly different depending on your cloud provider, currently Overwatch can operate on [**aws**]({{%relref "EnvironmentSetup/AWS.md"%}}) and [**azure**]({{%relref "EnvironmentSetup/Azure.md"%}}).
 Please reference the page that's right for you.